 Black and White Books for Newborns are Crucial!

 So, what does this mean?
 If you have a newborn in your house, ditch the pastels!
-High contrast black and white books are perfect for your littlest babes, not to mention ideal for their developing brains and eyes.
+High contrast black and white books are the best books for your littlest babe, not to mention ideal for their developing brains and eyes.
 Not only will your newborn be able to focus on these black and white books more so than stories featuring a rainbow of colors in those first few months, but black and white books will also help stimulate your child’s vision and boost their concentration skills.

 So grab some of our favorite books below, and let’s get reading!